storj/design-docs/20260429-bucket-eventing-tidb.md

 ### Observability

-The two-goroutine pipeline has three potential bottlenecks: the outbox read, the Pub/Sub publish, and the outbox delete.
+The three-goroutine pipeline has three potential bottlenecks: the outbox read, the Pub/Sub publish, and the outbox delete.
 Each should be independently observable.

 **End-to-end lag** — `created_at` of the oldest unprocessed row (`SELECT created_at FROM bucket_eventing_outbox ORDER BY id LIMIT 1`) vs. current time.
 A growing lag indicates the worker is falling behind regardless of which stage is the bottleneck.
 Equivalent to the "lagging watermark" metric from the Spanner path.